richwhitjr/DistNN/README.md

 # Locality Sensitive Hashing Library on Distributed Stores

 This library implements the LSH algorithm in a way that the hash tables can be stored in distributed systems such as Redis or Memcache.
-For smaller use cases it can also store the vectors and hashed in memory.
+For smaller use cases it can also store the vectors and hashes in memory.

 To read more about the algorithm see http://en.wikipedia.org/wiki/Locality-sensitive_hashing